-The "setup" command does not allow CLNS station IDs containing a zero to be entered if an ID other than the default was desired.
+The setup command does not allow CLNS station IDs containing a zero to be entered if an ID other than the default was desired.
 Possible workarounds include using the default station ID supplied, or using a station ID that does not contain a zero.
 [CSCdi06665]

-In early versions of the bridging software IEEE BPDUs weren't always well formed.
-That is TCN BPDUs would not get transmitted properly (like not at all).
-[CSCdi05981]

-During process-level bridging, the non-flood bridge forwarding code does not check to make sure that it does not output a packet on the interface upon which it arrived.
+- In early versions of the bridging software, IEEE BPDUs weren't always well formed.
+That is, TCN BPDUs would not get transmitted properly or at all.
+[CSCdi05981] - The srb output-address-list list command is mistakenly applied to the source MAC address and not to the destination MAC address.
+[CSCdi06347] - During process-level bridging, the nonflood bridge forwarding code does not check to make sure that it does not output a packet on the interface upon which it arrived.
 The behavior has been present in all versions of the router supporting process-level bridging.

-Normal transparent bridging does not notice this, as it runs fast switched and the the check is correctly applied in the fast switching code.
+Normal transparent bridging does not notice this, as it runs fast switched and the check is correctly applied in the fast switching code.
 However, bridging that runs at the process level (SR/TLB, bridging with Priority Output, and bridging over X.25 or Frame Relay) runs into this problem.
 Symptoms of this problem are seen in packets that are duplicated on the receiving interface.
 The correct behavior is that packets should not be retransmitted on receiving interface.

-The impact is on certain protocols that are sensative to packet duplication and that may not function properly.
+The impact is on certain protocols that are sensitive to packet duplication and that may not function properly.
 Process-level bridging performance will degrade.
 There are no known workarounds.
 Cisco expects to resolve this behavior in a future release of 8.3.
 [CSCdi06609]

-Router issues a %SYS-2-INTSCHED message and traceback when operating with debug rif enabled.
+- Router issues a %SYS-2-INTSCHED message and traceback when operating with debug rif enabled.
 The behavior has been present in all versions of the code supporting process-level bridging.
 After the command has been issued, the router may begin to display the message.
 The length of time depends upon how much traffic is presented to the router.
 Higher levels of traffic cause the problem to appear sooner.
 Once the condition has been triggered, the router continually sends error message and traceback information.
 The impact is a potential performance for process level activities.
 The workaround is to not use the debug rif command.
 The behavior has been present in all versions of the router supporting rif caching.
-[CSCdi06634]

-It is possible for a RIF entry to be updated by a received frame at the same time it is being used to generate a frame.
+This should be resolved in a future release of 8.3.
+[CSCdi06634] - It is possible for a RIF entry to be updated by a received frame at the same time it is being used to generate a frame.
 In this case there is a possibility that a frame with a circular RIF will be generated.
-[CSCdi06673]

-When doing pure bridging some forms of communication with the router/bridge using IP wouldn't work correctly.
+[CSCdi06673] - When doing pure bridging, some forms of communication with the router/bridge using IP wouldn't work correctly.
 [CSCdi06687]